abinit/abinit/doc/tutorial/eph4isotc.md

 where only contributions up to the second order in the e-ph vertex $g$ have been included.
 The sum over the electron wavevector $\kk$ is performed over the first BZ, $\eta$ is a positive real infinitesimal and $\gkkp$ are the e-ph matrix element discussed in the [EPH introduction](eph_intro).
-The self-energy contains the T-dependence via the Fermi-Dirac distribution function $f$ and the factor two accounts for spin degeneracy (henceforth we assume a non-magnetic system with scalar wavefunctions i.e. [[nsppol]] == 1 and [[nspinor]] == 1 thus the electron energies $\ee$ and the e-ph matrix elements $g$ do not depend on the spin).
+The self-energy depends on the temperature via the Fermi-Dirac distribution function $f(\ee, T)$ and the factor two accounts for spin degeneracy (henceforth we assume a non-magnetic system with scalar wavefunctions i.e. [[nsppol]] == 1 and [[nspinor]] == 1 thus the electron energies $\ee$ and the e-ph matrix elements $g$ do not depend on the spin).